wltrup/CubicLookupTable/README.md

     /// The retrieved or computed value of `f(x)`.
     ///
     public func f(_ x: T) -> T

+    /// Returns the value of `f'(x)` (the first derivative of `f` computed at `x`) by
+    /// retrieving it from the table, if it exists there, or computes it by (linearly)
+    /// interpolating between the two values in the table that bracket the argument `x`.
+    /// Note that `x` should be in the closed range `[a,b]`.
+No error is produced if
+    /// it's not, and a result is interpolated, but it may be wildly innacurate.
+The
+    /// interpolation of `f'(x)` is linear because its cubic interpolation would require
+    /// values for the second derivative.
+    ///
+    /// - Parameter x:
+    /// The value for which to retrieve or compute `f'(x)`.
+For accurate results, make sure
+    /// that `x` is in the range `[a,b]`.
+    ///
+    /// - Returns:
+    /// The retrieved or computed value of `f'(x)`.
+    ///
+    public func fprime(_ x: T) -> T

     /// Initialises a look-up table.
     ///